mcollina/node-eps/XXX-asyncwrap-api.md

 const async_hooks = require('async_hooks');

 // Return the id of the current execution context.
 Useful for tracking state
-// and retrieving the handle of the current trigger without needing to use an
+// and retrieving the resource of the current trigger without needing to use an
 // AsyncHook.
 const cid = async_hooks.currentId();

-// Return the id of the handle responsible for triggering the callback of the
+// Return the id of the resource responsible for triggering the callback of the
-// current execution scope to fire. const tid = aysnc_hooks.triggerId();
+// current execution scope to fire. const tid = async_hooks.triggerId();

+// Propagating the correct trigger id to newly created asynchronous resource is
+// important.
+To make that easier triggerIdScope() will make sure all resources
+// created during callback() have that trigger.
+This also tracks nested calls
+// and will unwind properly.
+async_hooks.triggerIdScope(triggerId, callback);

 // Create a new instance of AsyncHook.
 All of these callbacks are optional. const asyncHook = async_hooks.createHook({ init, before, after, destroy });